-Pàgina de App Inventor del MIT Get Started Follow these simple steps to build your first app.
-Tutorials Step-by-step guides show you how to build all kinds of apps.
-Teach Teachers, find out about curriculum and teaching resources.
+IPad = Flipped Classroom Made Easy Yes, the Flipped Classroom (Video lessons watched before class time) is a fashionable topic but whilst there’s still chalk-and-talk together with standardised testing I feel I must continue to push it.
+And no, it’s not just chalk-and-talk in disguise.
+It creates a whole new learning environment for the student.
+I haven’t taught a whole class for 6 months!
+Pàgina de App Inventor del MIT Get Started Follow these simple directions to build your first app!
+Tutorials Step-by-step guides show you how to create even more apps.
+Teach Find out about curriculum and resources for teachers.
 How to flip the classroom Flipping is easy – and with a little thought and planning, teachers can use the flipped model to create engaging learning experiences for their students.
 This section covers the nuts and bolts of flipping – from creating videos, to introducing the flipped concept, to practical ideas for using class time differently.
 What are teachers saying?
 As an English teacher, I have several teaching concepts going at once, so flipping works well for me.

 FETCH! .
 Games .
 Lunch Rush One of the most important jobs on a movie crew is making sure that there is enough food for everyone on the set.
 The challenge is keeping track of how many pieces of sushi everyone wants for lunch (this is Hollywood, after all).
 You need to think fast and move quickly, because as Ruff always says, "this business keeps you on your toes, especially if you only have ten of them."